 Senior Thesis Advisor: Scot Bennett

-2003 – Present: Assistant Professor of Art, Finger Lakes Community College, Canandaigua, NY
+2003 – Present: Associate Professor of Art, Finger Lakes Community College, Canandaigua, NY

 - Foundation Drawing I & II

 - Painting I & II